dieguiviti/barracagroceries/README.md

 To run.

-0- Clone the app repository.
+0- Clone the app's repository.

-1- cd into app root directory and run 'npm install'
+1- cd into app's root directory and run 'npm install'

 2- cd into client folder and run 'npm install'

-3- cd back into app root directory and run 'npm run development'
+3- cd back into app's root directory and run 'npm run development'